Learnosity/learnosity-sdk-python/README.md

     pip install learnosity_sdk

+Then run

+    pip install Jinja2

 ### **Alternative method 1: download the zip file**
 Download the latest version of the SDK as a self-contained ZIP file from the [GitHub Releases](https://github.com/Learnosity/learnosity-sdk-python/releases) page.
 The distribution ZIP file contains all the necessary dependencies.

 Note: after installation, run this command in the SDK root folder:

     pip install .

+Then run

+    pip install Jinja2

 ### **Alternative 2: development install from a git clone**
 To install from the terminal, run this command: